Abu Dhabi archaeology: The ancient wonders found in the Arabian desert - KESQ

 The system, known as “falaj,” took water from the nearby Hajar Mountains via a series of narrow waterways still visible today.

-Visitors can take curated walking trails though the site which covers over 1,200 hectares and contains more than 147,000 date palm trees and 100 varieties of date.
+Visitors can take curated walking trails through the site which covers over 1,200 hectares and contains more than 147,000 date palm trees and 100 varieties of date.

 The centuries-old falaj system was only updated in the 20th century with the introduction of pumps.
 An eco-center is also available for visitors to gain a deeper understanding of the ancient Bedouin irrigation systems.